Fun and Stylish Christmas Gift Wrapping Ideas

 I love everything about Christmas, but my favorite part is gift-giving!
 Our gift swaps are so much fun that it has become a tradition to have our gifting sessions every night throughout the week of Christmas.
 Of course, that means I have to start gift wrapping that much earlier, because getting Greg’s help on this one is never an option.
 [What’s the point, woman?
 I’m just gonna unwrap it anyway! -Greg] Why?
-Well – let’s say, he has one of a kind gift wrapping skills LOL.
+Well – let’s just say he has one-of-a-kind gift wrapping skills LOL.
 [I tried wrapping once.
 Once. -Greg] Really though – I don’t think anyone can replicate the way he wraps gifts.
 [Sure they can – just don’t wrap them! -Greg] So, they are unique alright! hahaha 😀

 Luckily, what I am going to share with you today is far from Greg’s style of gift wrapping.
-They are my favorite last-minute gift wrapping hacks and more on the fun and stylish side.
+They are my favorite last-minute gift-wrapping hacks, and they are totally fun and stylish!
 But no worries – as usual, all are budget-friendly and easy-to-replicate ideas.

 Next up is the sweetest gift topper idea ever!
 Again – literally! 😀